Orly Taitz for California Attorney General!

 It was joke, folks

 I want to thank the anonymous individual who contributed the header artwork for the site.
 It made a big difference.
-Whether he understood that the site was a fake when the artwork was donated, I don't know.
+I subsequently learned who the artist was, and that he is not supporter of Orly Taitz either.

-What I didn't expect was that the credulous Taitz would add this web site to her omnibus lawsuit in Mississippi and confuse it with what appears to be another effort to "Punk the Taitz," the imaginary Protect Our Freedoms Foundation.
+What I didn't expect was that the credulous Taitz would give a shout out to this web site in her omnibus lawsuit in Mississippi and confuse it with what appears to be another effort to "punk the Taitz," the imaginary Protect Our Freedoms Foundation.
 So for the record:

 - The Orly Taitz Super PAC raised no money whatever, nor had any mechanism to make donations.

-- The Orly Taitz Super PAC never hacked Orly Taitz' Google Account, changed her address, nor is related to the Protect Our Freedoms Foundation (which probably doesn't exist).
+- The Orly Taitz Super PAC never hacked Orly Taitz' Google Account, changed her address, nor is related to the Protect Our Freedoms Foundation (which probably doesn't exist anyway).